Rick45/quick-arr-Stack/README.md

 To follow container logs, run `docker-compose logs -f vpn`.

-every time that you do changes in the VPN config file run ` docker-compose stop vpn` and then ` docker-compose start vpn` this will force the container to restart and load the new settings
+every time that you do changes in the VPN config file run `docker-compose restart vpn` this will force the container to restart and load the new settings

 ***